systemd/mkosi/mkosi/resources/mkosi.md

 the setting must be in the appropriate section, so the settings are grouped by section below.

+Settings also support `DefaultSetting=default-value` to override the default that is specified in the documentation below.

 Configuration is parsed in the following order:

 * The command line arguments are parsed